matm/jQuery-File-Upload-Wiki/Options.md

 * Example: `'myfileupload'`

 ### dropZone
-The drop target [jQuery object](http://api.jquery.com/Types/#jQuery), by the default the complete document.
+The drop target [jQuery object](http://api.jquery.com/Types/#jQuery), by default the complete document.
 Set to null or an empty jQuery collection to disable drag & drop support:

 * Type: *jQuery Object*